BloomBooks/analytics-postgreSQL/UPDATE-IP-TABLES.md

 files.
 A temporary file named `temp_psqlHelperCommands.txt` is created in the `bash-scripts` folder by this process.
 This can be deleted after everything is done.

+Note: in August 2025, we needed to free up disk space for the database.
+We backed up the existing historical IP2Location tables in [Drive](https://drive.google.com/drive/u/0/folders/1cqIgr7foM8Q31msfSH6t3v-kZ0cKoCXw) and deleted the tables.

 Once the first script finishes, you can run the second script to generate a temporary script to actually update the real tables.
 (First ensure that line ending are compatible with bash.)
 ```